ARMing The Mac (NASDAQ:AAPL)

 - Eventually, we are likely to see 6th generation Intel and AMD instances, and the new 6th generation ARM instances are being compared to the current 5th generation x86 instances.

-- The ARM instances are not the biggest, worst thing AWS has on offer, and they are being compared to comparable Intel and AMD instances.
+- The ARM instances are not the most powerful thing AWS has on offer, and they are being compared to comparable Intel and AMD instances.
 More expensive and faster instances are available for the x86 platforms, and customers with demanding loads will continue to prefer these for now.
 But not everything is protein-folding simulations, and Graviton2 provides more than enough power for most of AWS’ customers.

 Amazon’s moves here are important not just because of the innovation, but like Apple, they are a leader, and if they can be successful here, others will follow.
 Graviton2 is basically a slightly modified version of ARM’s reference design for their Neoverse data center cores, but other companies are pushing the envelope even farther.